ooples/pine_script_docs/source/essential/Bar_states_Built-in_variables_barstate.rst

 .. rubric:: Footnotes

 .. [#isconfirmed] Variable ``barstate.isconfirmed`` returns the state of current chart symbol data only.
-   It does not take into account any secondary symbol data requested with the ``security`` function.
+   It does not take into account any secondary symbol data requested with the ``request.security`` function.